Hozukii/linked-blog-starter-md/School/English SL/Paper 2/Quotes Born a Crime.md

 	- enumeration, imperative, short syntax
 	- Chatper 6
 - It wasn't, "Hey, that's a crack dealer."
 It was, "Oh, little Jimmy's selling crack now."”
 	- Direct quotes
 	- the cheese boys
 	- juxtaposition
 	- diction (now), (little)
+- Crime doesn't discriminate, crime cares,Crime offers internship programs and summer jobs
+	- Situtational irony
+	- personification
+- The whole tradition of women bowing to the men, my mom found that absurd But she didn’t refuse to do it.
+She overdid it.
+She made a mockery of it.
+	- alliteration, characterization, rule of three
 	-